 Read more about the 2012/ 2015 NIH reports.

 The decision to add opioids to an individualized plan of care is implemented only after the patient experiences a significant decline in function and productivity.
-Opioids to treat chronic pain are administered by medical professionals who currently utilize strict guidelines and stringent oversight with an emphasis for patients to regain their mobility and participate in their activities of daily living.
+Opioids to treat chronic and intractable pain are administered by medical professionals who currently utilize strict guidelines and stringent oversight, with an emphasis for patients to regain their mobility, function, participate in their activities of daily living, and restore quality of life.

 With that said, we are not callous to the significant loss of life for those who have lost their lives due to illicit opioids flooding across the borders into our country, and we offer our sincere condolences to everyone who has experienced such sorrowful tragedy.